Mhopkinsinc/NHL94SNESVault/README.md

 # NHL 94' SNESVault
 Project "Back to the Ice": Decompiling NHL '94 on SNES, Slaying Bugs, Hacking the Puck, and Power-Playing Enhancements!
-Please use the [Wiki](https://github.com/Mhopkinsinc/NHL94SNESVault/wiki) for install instructions and tutorials.
+Please see the [Installation / Setup](https://github.com/Mhopkinsinc/NHL94SNESVault/wiki) section for instructions and tutorials.

 ## Installation